spencer-kost/100_days_007/README.md

 #Hangman Game
-I'm making this hangman game to work on my git skills and develop Python as part of the Udemy 100 days of Python course.
+I'm making this hangman game to practice git and develop Python.